Arizona Legal Rights and DUI Defense Attorneys

 Here is a quick, simple guide for you to follow.
 Click on any of the links to learn more about the topic.
 Print this page and carry it with you at all times in case you are stopped for DUI.
 If you are stopped, refer to this information and contact a Phoenix and Tucson Arizona DUI defense attorneys as soon as possible to discuss your situation.

-- Dont answer questions
+- Do not answer questions

-- Dont admit to anything
+- Do not admit to anything

-- Dont do coordination or eye tests
+- Do not do coordination or eye tests

 - Ask to speak with an attorney immediately

 - Submit to breath or blood test if first offense, or ask to speak with your attorney before the tests

 - Request independent samples of your blood or breath